opengisch/qgis-plugin-ci/README.md

   --transifex-token TRANSIFEX_TOKEN
                         The Transifex API token.
 If specified translations will be pulled and compiled.
+  --plugin-repo-url PLUGIN_REPO_URL
+                        If specified, a XML repository file will be created in the current directory, the zip URL will use this parameter.
   --allow-uncommitted-changes
                         If omitted, uncommitted changes are not allowed before packaging.
 If specified and some changes are detected,